matthewearl/pyquake/blender.md

-The `sample_as_light` flag for model and (static) object materials is set to False whenever the demo_cam is out of range of the light, according to the map's PVS data.
+The `sample_as_light` flag for model and (static) object materials is set to False whenever the demo_cam is out of range of the light, according to the map's PVS data, and the view frustum.
 This is to avoid wasting samples on occluded lights.

 ## Adding lights from .map files